shakoorshe/publicprojects/README.md

 **These projects were made for bootcamps from Columbia University and THE CODER SCHOOL or courses like CS50.
 The bootcamp codes are in columbiahackathon and TCSS.
-The CS50 projects is in the cs50 code.**
+The CS50 projects are in the cs50 code.**